Call us for a free quote on 1300 307 148

 Injury from knives is common in the food preparation sector.
 The law requires businesses to take reasonable measures to ensure the safety of employees.
 This includes:

-According to the UK Health and Safety Executive work-related dermatitis in one of the main causes of illness for chefs, cooks and catering assistants.
+Work-related dermatitis in one of the main causes of illness for chefs, cooks and catering assistants.
 It affects businesses that handle a lot of food where staff have to wash hands frequently to meet food safety laws, do cleaning tasks and wash kitchen equipment and utensils.

 Practices that prevent dermatitis are also good food safety practices: